ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 $$\text{Dirichlet}(\alpha_{1>2}+\#1>2, \alpha_{1<2}+\#1<2, \alpha_{1=2}+\#1=2)$$

-where $1>2$ is meant to signify the instances where system 1 beat system 2, $1<2$ instances where system 2 beats system 1, and $1=2$ instances wherethe models agree.
+where $1>2$ is meant to signify the instances where system 1 beat system 2, $1<2$ instances where system 2 beats system 1, and $1=2$ instances where the models agree.

 Unlike the Beta-Binomial model, the probability distribution describing $p(r_2>r_1)$ is not analytically tractable.
 This doesn't matter though, we can just sample from the fitted posterior distribution, and estimate it as,
 $$\begin{align}